mohanprasath/course_work/python/fun/flask/flask_tutorial_series/first_flask_project/README.md

 - Check the hello mwthods for example in ahndling multiple request types
 - Sepcific content type with status code is also feasible check `hello`
 - A sample curl request, ` curl -X POST -I http://127.0.0.1:5555/hello`
-- `make_response` can eb used to emulate the repsonse header and body programmatically in Flask
+- `make_response` can be used to emulate the repsonse header and body programmatically in Flask

 ## Templating & HTML Files